-Please select the members you want to include in the group by holding the CTRL or SHIFT button, and select the Group Icon in the tooltip that represents the Group members option as shown below.
+Please select the members you want to include in the set by holding the CTRL or SHIFT button, and select the Icon in the tooltip as shown below.

-Now you can see our newly created group in Dimensions pane.
+Now you can see our newly created one in Dimensions pane.

 Create Tableau groups from Marks that represent Multiple Dimensions